LoopKit/looptips/docs/data/nightscout.md

 ### Treatments

-The treatments report will show a listing of all the temporary basal rates set by *Loop*, as well as boluses, carbohydrates, site changes, and any other "treatments" which have been entered into NS.
+The treatments report will show a listing of all the temporary basal rates set by *Loop*, as well as boluses, carbohydrates, site changes, and any other "treatments" that have been entered into NS.

 ![Treatments](img/treatments.png){width="=700"}
 {align="center"}